operaton/documentation/docs/documentation/user-guide/process-engine/connectors.md

   </tr>
 </table>

-It is also possible to implement your own custom connector in camunda.
+It is also possible to implement your own custom connector in operaton.
 For more information about extending connectors please visit the [Connector reference](../../reference/connect/extending-connect.md).

 ## Configure Operaton Connect